bparent11/scraptolib/README.md

 TBD

 ## Examples
 Please refer yourself to the _examples_ folder.
-You will find example of use for cards scraper and profile scraper.
+You will find examples of use for CardsScraper and ProfileScraper.